kxiser/coolLabs.io/docs/coolAnalytics.md

 __What anonymized storing means?__

 We do not store your user agent as it is.
-Instead we parse it & save only the important parts.
+Instead we parse it & save only the required parts.

 <br/>

 - **Browser Name**, for visitor's browser analytics.
-- **Browser Version**, for future trend analytics - not used yet.
-- **OS Name**, for future trend analytics - not used yet.
-- **OS Version**, for future trend analytics - not used yet.

 <hr/>